Displaying Javadoc Content in Eclipse for the Package for Azure Libraries for Java (by Microsoft Open Technologies)

 This procedure assumes you have already added the Azure Library for Java to your build path.

-Within Eclipse’s Project Explorer, in the Referenced Libraries section of your project, right-click the Azure Library for Java JAR.
+Within Eclipse’s Project Explorer, in the Referenced Libraries section of your project, open the context menu for the Azure Library for Java JAR.
 For example, microsoft-windowsazure-api-0.1.0.jar (the version number may be different, dependent upon which version you have installed).

 Within the Properties dialog, in the left-hand pane, click Javadoc Location.
 The Javadoc Location dialog is displayed.